Obtaining Housing

 $100 (minimum for hauling)

-Room Changes
+Housing Changes

-During fall semester an open room change period is designated by the Office of Residential Life.
-Students wishing to make a room change during this period (or any other time of the year) must coordinate the process through their RA, House Manager and/or appropriate Residential Life staff.
-Unauthorized/undocumented moves are not permitted.
+During the fall and spring semesters an open housing change period is designated by the Office of Residential Life.
+Students wishing to make a housing change during this period (or any other time of the year) must coordinate the process through their RA, House Manager, RLC and/or appropriate Residential Life staff.

-A check out can be considered improper, and a $50 fine levied, if these procedures are not followed.
+• A check out can be considered improper, and a $50 fine levied, if these procedures are not followed.

 Setting Up Rooms as "Combined Living Quarters"

-Un-approved rooms set up as “Combined Living Quarters” will be considered a violation of Room Regulation (RR) 6-1., must be corrected immediately, and residents may be subject to disciplinary action.
+Students sometimes wish to set up their rooms up as "Combined Living Quarters" (i.e., setting one room up as a living room and another as a bedroom), however, this is prohibited in all campus housing due to Fire Code and safety requirements.
+Rooms set up as "Combined Living Quarters" will be considered a violation of Room Regulation (RR) 6-1., must be corrected immediately, and residents may be subject to disciplinary action.

 Health and Safety Inspections

-Campus Residences are inspected for health and safety policy compliance once each semester.
+Campus Residences will be inspected for health and safety policy compliance monthly.
 These inspections are conducted to check for fire and safety hazards and to evaluate the condition/cleanliness of the residence and furnishings.
 Inspection periods will be announced in advance.
 Inspections will be completed whether or not an occupant is present.
 Areas found to be substandard are documented and some types of hazards are immediately corrected by staff.
 Items that pose significant hazards may be immediately confiscated (i.e., candles, prohibited appliances, weapons, etc.).
 If noted problems are not resolved, the situation will be handled as a disciplinary matter.
 Violations of College and Residence Hall policy that may be observed during the inspection are also addressed through the disciplinary process to prevent reoccurrence of hazards.

 Housing Lottery

 Each spring the Office of Residential Life conducts a Housing Lottery to allow currently enrolled, returning residential students to select their housing for the upcoming academic year.
-Participation in the housing lottery for future housing assignments will depend on payment of an enrollment deposit and reconciliation of student account by an established deadline*.
+Participation in the housing lottery for future housing assignments will depend on payment of an enrollment deposit and reconciliation of student account by an established deadline.
 Housing selection is determined by lottery numbers which are assigned randomly by a computer program and are grouped according to the number of credit hours earned at the end of the previous (fall) semester.
-Students with the lowest lottery number have priority for placement. *Specific lottery information with dates, forms and instructions is distributed via campus e-mail, campus postings and the Residential Life website in advance of the Lottery each spring.
+Students with the lowest lottery number have priority for placement.
+Specific lottery information with dates, forms and instructions is distributed via campus email, campus postings and the Residential Life website in advance of the Lottery each spring.

 Housing and Meal Plan Rates

 Campus Housing and Board (meal plan) costs are determined each spring for the upcoming academic year.
-For current cost of attendance, please see the Business Office webpage.
+For current cost of attendance, please see the Business Office Web page.
 The campus housing fee is non-refundable after the first day of classes if you remain an enrolled student.
-If you withdraw from the College, a refund is issued according to the Lycoming College Withdrawal Refund Policy.
+If you withdraw from the college, a refund is issued according to the Lycoming College Withdrawal Refund Policy.

 Meal Plan Options